Henry Smith

 My name is Henry (he/him), and I am a second-year PhD student in the Department of Statistics at Stanford University, where I am fortunate to be advised by Professors Scott Linderman and Brian Trippe.
 My graduate studies are graciously supported by the Knight-Hennessy fellowship and the National Science Foundation Graduate Research Fellowship (GRFP).

-I am interested in applied probability and probabilistic machine learning (probabilistic ML); I am especially excited about continuous-time latent variable models.
-As a PhD student, I hope to advance scientific understanding of modern machine learning models and algorithms so they may be applied with greater confidence.
+I am broadly interested in applied probability and probabilistic machine learning (probabilistic ML), with applications to neuroscience and computational protein design.
+I am especially excited about continuous-time latent variable models.

 Find my CV here.